 The Board is to shall meet no fewer than four times per year, and more frequently if required.
 The Chair of the Board each meeting after consultation with the secretary.
 In addition, individual members may call for the Board to meet.

 For a quorum, no fewer than half of the members of the Board are to be present and to participate in the decision.
 Each member has one vote.
 A member has the right to have a divergent opinion listed in the minutes.
 Decisions are normally made by simple majority.
 In the case of an equal number of votes, the Chair has the casting vote.
-However, decisions on amendments to the rules of the Code or the introduction of new or amended rules regarding good practice in the stock market are to be made by a qualified majority of no fewer than three quarters of all ordinary members.
+However, decisions on amendments to the rules of the Code are to be made by a qualified majority of no fewer than three quarters of all ordinary members.

 The Board is to establish in plenary session a set of rules of procedures in which the work of the Board is more closely regulated and to inform the Association for Generally Accepted Principles in the Securities Market of the content of the rules of procedure.